 - Adobe Photoshop CS4 and up (download)

 - Microsoft Word 2003 and up with key numbers (download) †

 - Microsoft Word 2003 and up without key numbers (download)

-† At the beginning, we suggest that you use a numbered template.
+† To start, we suggest that you use a numbered template.
 One of the very useful Enterpad/AHK combo features is the ability to add/modify scripts on the fly.
 Instantly knowing the number of the script you want to edit is a must.